AlbertoV5/Reaper-Scripts/README.md

 ## List of Scripts

 #### Color
 Re-color items/takes based on their names.
 Great for sample editing ("snare" to red, "kick" to blue, etc.).
+Configure and add keywords/names on script.

 #### AV5_CycleGrid
 Cycle through grid up or down.
 Configure on first lines.